luizfilipe/RAPTOR/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ________________________________________________________________________________

+RaptorEngine is a scene-oriented, flexible 3D engine written in Javascript designed to make it easier and more intuitive for developers to produce games and demos utilising 3D hardware.
+The class library abstracts all the details of using the underlying system librarie Webgl (pengl-ES) and provides an interface based on world objects and other intuitive

 ## Features

 -   Diffuse Mapping